haonanzhang-vv/HaonanZhang1996/PubList.md

 The video game industry has experienced a wave of disruption as consumers rapidly shift to acquiring and consuming content through digital channels.
 Incumbent game publishers have struggled to adapt their content and pricing strategies to shifting consumption patterns and increased competition from low cost independent suppliers.
 Recently, game publishers have pursued new business models that feature downloadable content (DLC) services offered in conjunction with or as a replacement for traditional physical media.
 While service-based models can potentially extract additional surplus from the market by allowing for more customized content bundles and pricing than with physically distributed media, exploiting these opportunities poses a challenge to firms who must attempt to optimize their offerings over a formidably complex decision space.
 In this paper, we develop a structural framework to facilitate the recovery of consumer preferences for game content and the optimization of firm content/price strategies.
 Our approach is to leverage rich covariation in observed content consumption and DLC service subscriptions to infer consumer content valuations and price sensitivities.
 We devise a joint model of video game activity and demand for downloadable content, where consumers sequentially make (discrete) DLC subscription choices followed by (continuous) choices of how much to play.
 Our model accounts for forward-looking consumer expectations about declining content prices and attendant concerns for dynamic selection bias in our demand estimates.
 We document evidence of heterogeneous preferences for content and significant effects of DLC availability on game usage.
 Our counterfactual experiments suggest that compressing the DLC release cycle and moving to a recurring fee structure are both viable ways to increase revenues.
 </details>

-Impact of Scheduling Quality on Worker Turnovers: Evidence from  US Restaurant Chain, Yu, Q. and Zhang, H. \
+Impact of Scheduling Quality on Worker Turnovers: Evidence from  US Restaurant Chain, with Qiuping Yu \
 Working Paper

 <details>